jamesgober/rust-benchmark/docs/API.md

 Notes:
 - Percentiles are computed from histograms cloned outside locks for low contention.
 - Durations are clamped to histogram bounds; defaults cover 1ns..~1h.
+- Percentile inputs are clamped to [0.0, 1.0]; out-of-range queries map to min/max.
 - Internal histogram: fixed-size, lock-free recording with nanosecond precision; zero external dependencies.

 ### Examples and Use-cases